CST Customer Service Survey

 “Florida A&M University is excited to join forces with Florida Atlantic University in this endeavor,” said FAMU President James H. Ammons.
 “The Medical Scholars Program reinforces the commitment of both universities to identify and engage in strategies to meet the health needs of underserved populations.
 Through this program, the citizens of Florida will benefit as well as the MSP students.”

-To be eligible for the MSP at FAMU, applicants must have a recalculated core high school grade point average of at least 3.50, a minimum SAT composite score of 1800 or a minimum ACT composite score of 27, and the applicant must be in their last year of high school.
+To be eligible for the MSP at FAMU, applicants must have a recalculated core high school grade point average of at least 3.50, a minimum NEW SAT composite score of 1290 or a minimum ACT composite score of 29, and the applicant must be in their last year of high school.
 Up to ten total FAMU students will be admitted each year.
 A MSP committee jointly composed of faculty from FAMU and FAU has been established to oversee the administration and admissions of this cooperative and integrated program.

 “Educating and training underrepresented students who are outstanding academically is critical to helping address our physician shortage in the State of Florida and the U.S., and ultimately providing first-rate medical care among our underserved populations,” said Julie C. Servoss, M.D., M.P.H., Associate Dean for Diversity and Inclusion in FAU’s Charles E. Schmidt College of Medicine and co-chair of the MSP committee.